dry-python/classes/README.md

 ## Example

-Imagine, that you want to bound implementation to some particular type.
+Imagine, that you want to bind implementation to some particular type.
 Like, strings behave like this, numbers behave like that, and so on.

 The good realworld example is `djangorestframework`.